hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 in ways more powerful than I think implicits can do, but I don't think that plays very nicely with types. :)

 So it'll be an external DSL, with Python in the backend.
+(Parsing is fine for Python as well, it has a module `parcon` similar to Scala's parser.)
 Check out `prototype/example.txt` for what the syntax will look like.

 Notably, this basically just constructs classes for AST nodes.